Yigitali97/cars-webapp/README.md

    python app.py
    ```

-3. Open the `index.html` file in your browser:
+3. Open the `index_yigitali.html` file in your browser:

    ```
-   open index.html
+   open index_yigitali.html
    ```

 4. Note: The application connects to the remote API by default.
 To connect to a local backend, modify the `API_URL` in `script.js` to point to `http://localhost:8800/cars`.
+Replace the localhost with EC2 public URL

 ## Project Structure